10 Things to Know about Christian Boltanski

 9. Institutional Recognition

-Boltanski’s work was institutionnally recognized as early as 1984 when the Musée National d’Art Moderne of Paris in 1984 organized a retrospective of his work.
+Boltanski’s work was institutionnally recognized as early as 1984 when the Musée National d’Art Moderne of Paris organized a retrospective of his work.

 10. Boltanski at “La Monnaie de Paris” (2015)

 “Take me, I’m yours” (2015) is a collective exhibition organized in collaboration with 30 artists who created participative installations.
 What does that mean?
 It means that you can leave with a piece of it; a 3D printed “happiness bone” by Angeluka Markul, a drawing of the Eiffel Tower by Hans Peter Feldmann, or of photographs by Wolfgang Tillmans.
 You will be also be able to contribute to artworks such as Yoko Ono’s wish tree.
 It’s one playful experience coming ahead!

 Founded in 2013, Artsper is an online marketplace for contemporary art.
 Partnering with 1,800 professional art galleries around the world, it makes discovering and acquiring art accessible to all.Learn more